-The mucus plug is a thick clump of cervical mucus that forms during pregnancy, helping block the cervix.
-The cervix is the entrance from the vagina to the uterus.
+The mucus plug is a thick clump of cervical mucus that forms during pregnancy.
+The mucus plug helps block the cervix, which is the entrance from the vagina to the uterus.
 When a person loses their mucus plug, it may mean that labor will begin soon.

 In this article, learn more about losing the mucus plug, including how it may look and when to contact a doctor.

 The cervix is a doughnut-shaped muscle that acts as the “door” from the vagina to the uterus.
 During pregnancy, it closes tightly to keep the fetus in place and help

 The cervical mucus plug offers additional protection from anything entering the cervix that could affect the developing fetus.

 Cervical mucus changes throughout a person’s reproductive life and menstrual cycle, largely due to hormonal factors.
 Shortly after conception, progesterone causes cervical mucus to become denser, thicker, and more acidic, forming the mucus plug.